NickBok/Baseball/Distance-Predictor/README.md

 ## **TODO**

 - Impute missing values
-- Investigate if the model is overfitted
 - Add temp and humidity features
 - Conduct an [Ablation Study](https://www.quora.com/In-the-context-of-deep-learning-what-is-an-ablation-study)
-- Investigate model bias (ex: R batters vs L batters)
+- Investigate model bias (ex: Model better with R batters vs L batters)

+## **Questions

+- I went about choosing a model from best MAE from a grid search, I've been told the model with the best results isn't necessarily the best model to choose, is there a better way to evalute which model to choose
+- How do I tell if the model is overfitted?
+- How do I get a confidence interval along with predictions